HimanshuR321/SoC-IITB-2025-Trackathon/Week4/ReadME.md

    This folder includes notes and examples for reference.

 3. **Get Ready for the `/Assignment/`**
-   A video will be shared with you to build a **Dice Game** using React.
+   A video will be shared with you about building a **Dice Game** using React.

 ---